“As long as I can see the beauty all around me, I believe that I will be okay”.

-Unfortunately for some, mental health disorders seem to be more intense.
-I feel like, from my experience, that being blind sided by mental pain is made worse by the lack of resilience.
+Unfortunately for some, mental-health disorders seem to be more intense.
+I feel like, from my experience, which being blindsided by mental pain is made worse by the lack of resilience.

-It’s safe to say that the lack of resilience was certainly part of the problem, my strong sense of denial also played a major role.
-These two factors have both contributed to my demise and thus has spun my life out of control and into the realm of disability.
+It’s safe to say that the lack of resilience was certainly part of the problem.
+My strong sense of denial also played a major role.
+These two factors have both contributed to my demise and thus this has spun my life out of control and into the realm of disability.

 Want to hear the stories of people who are suffering from mental health conditions?
 Go to A New Dawn podcast and have a listen.